EliteXGHG/MonsterSpawner-Content-Warning/README.md

 - **Spawn All** — batch-spawn every filtered monster (staggered, capped at 120 for performance)
 - **Kill All + per-monster Kill** — wipe everything with confirmation, or pick targets from the scrollable Spawned panel with MOD/VANILLA and danger badges
 - **Danger Guide** — color-coded legend from L0 (Harmless) to L10 (Death Is Almost Certain), matching the wiki
-- **Input freeze** — game camera, clicks and hotkeys stay dormant while the menu is open
 - **Bug Reporting** — report popup with Title/Description/Steps; system info + logs auto-copy to clipboard, optional GitHub auto-open
 - **Host-only** — clients can't spawn, keeps things fair